Umatilla Pictorial Tour

 Click here to have a free Umatilla, Florida Relocation Guide mailed to your home or business.

-The city of Umatilla, Florida is a great place in which to live.
+Located at the intersection of State Route 19 and County Road 450, the city of Umatilla, Florida is a great place in which to live.
 Umatilla has managed to retain the small-town feel that has been swept away in most areas of the state.
-Located at the intersection of State Route 19 and County Road 450, the city still has only one traffic light!

-A convenient locality, Umatilla has the following within one mile of the city center: a neighborhood pharmacy, two feed stores, two banks, three real estate offices, all three public schools, auto repair facilities, four fast-food restaurants, a grocery store, a hardware store, several quality dine-in restaurants, a library, a county medical clinic, doctor offices, dentist offices and numerous other establishments.
+A convenient locality, Umatilla has the following within one mile of the city center: a neighborhood pharmacy, a feed store, a banks, two real estate offices, all three public schools, auto repair facilities, two fast-food restaurants, a grocery store, a hardware store, several quality dine-in restaurants, a library, a county medical clinic, doctor offices and numerous other establishments.
 Umatilla residents support their local businesses.

 HOME OF THE BULLDOGS